Pharaohs to Cocoa

 Climate: Tropical

 Most known for: Traditional sculptures and mask making as Don Leandro Mbomio Nsue was one of the most famous sculptors and artists in the country.
-Here is more information of his work, including his nomination for UNESCO in 2007 for Artist of Peace, read here.
+Here is more information of his work from Embassy of the Republic of Equatorial Guinea in the United Kingdom’s website

 Fun fact: Known for being the only-Spanish speaking country in Africa.